SidhanshuUdawat/android-mvp-architecture/README.md

 # android-mvp-architecture
 <b>FunWithFlags</b>

 Fun With Flags.
-Learn how flags from different countries look like and some basic information about every country.
+Learn how flags from different country look like and some basic information about every country.

 Project is developed using MVP pattern.